steve-downey/view_maybe/papers/view-maybe.md

 }
 ```

-The implementation of yield\_if suggests a possible alternative design, where the template parameter for maybe\_view is the dereferenced type of the maybe, and a `maybe_view<int>` would be constructable from either an `optional<int>` or an `int*`.
-Early feedback suggested that relaxing the type system in this way could introduce confusion elsewhere in ranges code, and that code was never fully explored.
+The implementation of yield\_if is essentially the type unification of `single` and `empty` into `maybe`, returning an empty on false, and a range containing one value on true.

 # Proposal

-Add a range adaptor object `views::maybe`, returning a view over a nullable object, capturing by value temporary nullables.
+Add a range adaptor object `views::maybe`, returning a view over an object, capturing by value.
+Dor `nullable` objects, provide a zero size range for objects which are disengaged.
 A _`nullable`_ object is one that is both contextually convertible to bool and for which the type produced by dereferencing is an equality preserving object.
-Non void pointers, `std::optional`, and the proposed  `expected` [@P0323R9] types all model _`nullable`_.
+Non void pointers, `std::optional`, and the proposed  `expected` [@P0323R9] types all models _`nullable`_.
 Function pointers do not, as functions are not objects.
 Iterators do not generally model _`nullable`_, as they are not required to be contextually convertible to bool.

 # Design

 The basis of the design is to hybridize `views::single` and `views::empty`.
-If the underlying object claims to hold a value, as determined by checking if the object when converted to bool is true, `begin` and `end` of the view are equivalent to the address of the held value within the underlying object and one past the underlying object.
+If the view is over a value that is not `nullable` it is like a single view if constructed with a value, or is of size zero otherwise.
+For `nullable` types, if the underlying object claims to hold a value, as determined by checking if the object when converted to bool is true, `begin` and `end` of the view are equivalent to the address of the held value within the underlying object and one past the underlying object.
 If the underlying object does not have a value, `begin` and `end` return `nullptr`.

 # Borrowed Range
 A `borrowed_range` is one whose iterators cannot be invalidated by ending the lifetime of the range.
 For views::maybe, the iterators are T*, where T is essentially the type of the dereferenced nullable.
 For raw pointers and `reference_wrapper` over nullable types, the iterator for `maybe_view` points directly to the underlying object, and thus matches the semantics of `borrowed_range`.
 This means that `maybe_view` is conditionally borrowed.
 A `maybe_view<shared_ptr>`, however, is not a borrowed range, as it participates in ownership of the shared_ptr and might invalidate the iterators if upon the end of its lifetime it is the last owner.